 Minneapolis, Minnesota 55402

-George is a member of Lindquist & Vennum’s Financial Restructuring and Bankruptcy Group and practices in the area of corporate and commercial law, including finance, financial restructuring and bankruptcy.
+George practices in the area of corporate and commercial law, including finance, financial restructuring and bankruptcy.
 George’s extensive finance experience includes years of negotiating senior and subordinated financing arrangements, structuring credit facilities, perfecting finance documentation and secured transactions.

 As a former business analyst for Dun & Bradstreet, George is well-equipped to provide sound business advice and frequently advises publicly and privately held companies regarding corporate governance, debt and equity financings, licensing issues and risk management.
 He serves as corporate counsel on behalf of buyers and sellers and venture capitalists in complex merger, acquisition, divestiture, and joint-venture transactions.
 George has significant experience in construction financing and restructuring matters for ethanol and biodiesel plants, a practice which takes him across the nation.

-As a seasoned bankruptcy practitioner, George’s knowledge of the Bankruptcy Code and the Uniform Commercial Code provides his clients with well-rounded advice in all aspects of credit extension, workouts, restructurings and distressed-sale transactions.
-George regularly represents lenders, lessors, funds, committees, business debtors, guarantors and creditors in financial workouts, restructurings, distressed-sale transactions, successor liability issues, and preferential and fraudulent transfer litigation.
+As a seasoned commercial lawyer and bankruptcy practitioner, George’s knowledge of the Bankruptcy Code and the Uniform Commercial Code provides his clients with well-rounded advice in all aspects of credit extension, workouts, restructurings and distressed-sale transactions.
+George regularly represents lenders, lessors, funds, committees, business debtors, guarantors and creditors in financial workouts, restructurings, distressed-sale transactions, lender liability claims, successor liability issues, and preferential and fraudulent transfer litigation.

 George regularly represents banks, commercial finance companies, private equity firms and borrowers in all aspects of structuring, documenting and enforcing secured loan arrangements and resolving defaults and intercreditor issues.

-George has served as counsel for lead lender in real estate loan participations, and handled the restructuring, workout and foreclosure of a multi-million dollar real estate project.
+George has served as counsel for lead lenders in loan participations, and handled participant disputes as well as the restructuring, workout, and foreclosure of particiapted loan projects.